 Colon cancer, also called colorectal cancer, is an umbrella term for cancer that starts anywhere in the colon or rectum.
-The American Cancer Society estimates that there will be 104,270 new cases of colon cancer this year.
+The American Cancer Society estimates that there will be

 Some cases of colon cancer will be MSI-high, or MSI-H, which stands for microsatellite instability-high.
 It refers to a piece of genetic coding and means there’s a lot of instability in the tumor.